tunckasik/terraform/Hands-on/Hands-on-01-Azure-Resources- RG, SA, VM/README.md

-## Terraform-Project-1.2: Managing Azure resources with Terraform commands.
+## Terraform-Hands-on-1: Managing Azure resources with Terraform commands.

-### Project Outcomes
+### Hands-on Outcomes
 At the end of the that terraform file we will be able to generate on Azure;
 - Resource group
 - Storage Account